amoralesflor01/SICSS_Reddit_Data/README.md

 ---

+## Features

-### Extraction of posts, comments, and post metadata from subreddits of interest.
+- Extracts posts, comments, and metadata from specified subreddits.

-You can modify the following lines of code to decide which subreddits you want to pull data from and output the data into CSV files.

-**NOTE:** You can find these lines if code at the very end of the script!
+- Outputs data into CSV files.
+- Allows customization of subreddits, date ranges, and comment depth.

+### Configuration

+At the bottom of the script (`reddit_data_extraction_script.py`), you can customize:

 ```python
 SUBREDDITS = [